 Peter Levitt, Chase Twichell, Kaz Tanahashi and others.
 The

 Montreal Zen Poetry Festival, a small niche festival,

 led to rich collaborations with McGill University and with the

 Blue Metropolis Montreal International Literary Festival over

-The Rumi Li Zen Poetry Library, housed on the second floor at Enpuku-ji, has a special collection of most of Gary Snyder's poetry and essays, some of Philip Whalen's work, the works of our Festival invitees and a collection of haiku works donated to the Zen Centre several years ago.
+The Rumi Li Zen Poetry Library, housed on the second floor at Enpuku-ji, has a special collection of Zen poetry and haiku works.
 People are invited to sit and read, by appointment.
 An offshoot of the Festivals has been the acquisition by Myōkyō and a former resident practitioner and Festival volunteer, Ian Sullivan Cant, of a small letterpress.